battle-tactics-strategies

 Formation and Drill

 Chinese armies developed elaborate crossbow tactics, formalized in manuals such as the Wei Liaozi and later the Taibai Yinjing.
 Crossbowmen were typically deployed in ranks, with front rows kneeling while rear rows stood, enabling continuous volleys.
+This counter-march technique was known in China centuries before its European counterpart.
 The standard drill sequence was:

 - Load: foot in stirrup, string drawn to cock.